EXAMINING THE EVIDENCE

 • Interfere with tactical operations

 These claims sound plausible.
-If true, they would justify encryption.
-So let's examine the evidence.
+If true, they'd justify encryption.
+So what does the evidence actually show?

-When Palo Alto, California was considering encryption, they conducted a thorough 3-year records search for any incidents of criminals using scanners to harm officers or compromise operations.
+When Palo Alto was considering encryption, the city conducted a thorough three-year records search for any incidents where criminals used scanners to harm officers or compromise operations.

 Result: "No responsive records"

-In three years of records across a major California city, not a single documented incident was found.
+Three years of incident records across a major California city.
+Not one case found.

-When community members and journalists ask police officials to provide specific cases during city council meetings and public hearings, a consistent pattern emerges:
+When community members and journalists ask police officials for specific cases during city council meetings or public hearings, a consistent pattern emerges:

-Department after department, when pressed, admits they cannot provide documentation for their claims.
+Department after department, when pressed, cannot produce documentation for the claim.

-If criminals were regularly using scanners to harm officers, we would expect to find:
+If criminals were regularly using scanners to harm officers, we'd expect to find at least some of the following:

 Police incident reports documenting scanner use in crimes